DanielBrito/competitive-programming/README.md

 Solved problems from several programming platforms, contests and interviews.

-I try really hard to find the most efficient solution, but sometimes I just really can't (and appeal to brute force), because I'm still learning the power of each language and paradigm (and I'll always be).
+I try really hard to find the most efficient solution, but sometimes I just really can't (and appeal to brute force), because I'm still learning the power of each data structure, language and paradigm (and I'll always be).
 But fortunately, after some research, I always end up discovering awesome articles and [inspiring codes](https://github.com/DanielBrito/programming-problems/tree/master/Inspiring%20Codes) which improve my programming skills.

 (P.S.: When I feel inspired, I try to document these codes (exploring time and space complexity) to facilitate the understanding of what I'm doing.)